-Constant improvement should be a key component of your B2B marketing strategy.
+Constant improvement should be a key component of your B2B marketing plan.
 By measuring and paying attention to the metrics, you’ll see where you have gaps in your strategy or where a campaign has missed the mark.
 You can also show what is working, and apply the strategy behind those wins to other areas.
 This will allow you to align your strategy with industry benchmarks and meet the demands of marketplace.

 This also means that you’ll spend your money wisely, refocusing resources where you know you’ll succeed.
 Your budget will thank you, and so will your CEO!
 Proving the value of your work also proves the value of you and your entire marketing team.
 Sounds like a win!

 Need help tracking and proving the success of your B2B marketing campaign?